mmorey/mmorey.github.io/_posts/2014-01-24-xcode-build-phases.md

 #### TODOs and FIXMEs

 `TODO`s and `FIXME`s should not be left in code but often are.
-By elevating `TODO`s and `FIXME`s to warnings it increases their visibility which increase the likelihood a developer will take care of them sooner rather than later.
+By elevating `TODO`s and `FIXME`s to warnings it increases their visibility which increases the likelihood a developer will take care of them sooner rather than later.

 A build phase can be used to generate warnings anytime a source file contains certain keywords. `TODO` and `FIXME` seems like the most common keywords people use.